-I hope you liked this issue of In The Frame, and I'd love to hear any feedback or ideas for what the magazine might cover in the future.
-If you'd like to support this project and help me continue to write about travel and photography, there are a few ways you can contribute.
+I hope you enjoyed this issue of In The Frame, and I'd love to hear your ideas for what the magazine might cover in the future.
+If you'd like to support this project and help me continue writing about travel and photography, there are a few ways you can contribute.